l-ew/vis-vest-hd-computation/README.md

 ## Demo

-First, the demo data (corresponding to recordings from one wild-type mouse and one FRMD7 mouse) should be downloaded to `vis-vest-hd-computation/data.`
+First, the demo data (corresponding to recordings from one wild-type mouse) should be downloaded to `vis-vest-hd-computation/data.`

 Executing
 ```bash